-When you sponsor a child at our school for £15/month, you help us give them a massive opportunity for a hopeful future that is not dominated by abject poverty.
+When you sponsor a child at our schools, you help us give them a massive opportunity for a hopeful future that is not dominated by abject poverty.
+Sponsorship costs just £15/month for nursery and primary children, and £25/month for secondary students.
 The children below are some of the children who have not yet been sponsored at our school; would you like to sponsor one of them?

 You can find out more information on our main sponsorship page.
 To start the process, please send us an email to tell us which child you would like to sponsor.
 Then simply click below to sign up for a regular, monthly donation.